SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

-# dl_inference: Bayesian MCMC in Rate State Models
+# Bayesian MCMC in Rate State Models

 ## Introduction
 `dl_inference` is a tool that implements a Rate State model and performs Bayesian inference using MCMC sampling, designed for Python and C++ environments.